mluerig/AI_workshop_UU/README.md

 ## [4] segment anything model (SAM)

+**NOTE:** I am currently working on implementing a SAM workflow in phenopype, please stay tuned or get in touch if you feel like you'd like to help me :grin:

-1. go to https://segment-anything.com/demo and try some of the images we used so far
+1. go to https://segment-anything.com/demo and try some of the images from the phenopype tutorials, or your own images
 2. go to https://colab.research.google.com/github/facebookresearch/segment-anything/blob/main/notebooks/predictor_example.ipynb
 3. select 'GPU' under 'Edit'>'Notebook Settings'->'Hardware accelerator'
 4. select "Edit" > "Clear all outputs" (avoids spoilers)